-Parallel testing means testing multiple applications or subcomponents of one application concurrently to reduce the test time.
-Parallel tests consist of two or more parts (projects or project suites) that check different parts or functional characteristics of an application.
+Parallel testing is testing multiple applications or components of the application concurrently, to reduce the test time.
+Parallel tests consist of two or more parts that check separate parts or features of an application.
 These parts are executed on individual computers simultaneously.
-The ability to test more than one application part "in parallel" allows you to significantly reduce the test time and test your applications more efficiently.
+Parallel testing allows reducing the test time significantly and increase the testing efficiency.

 Do not confuse parallel tests with distributed tests.
 Both of these kinds of tests consist of several parts that are performed on separate computers.
-However, distributed testing also presupposes that test parts interact with each other during the test run, while the parallel testing approach lacks interaction between test parts.
+However, distributed testing implies that test parts interact with each other during the test run, while the parallel testing approach is free from any interaction between test parts.

 You can easily perform parallel testing with TestComplete.
 The general procedure of parallel testing includes the following steps:

 In TestComplete, create tests that will validate various parts or features of your tested application.

 Orchestrate the parallel test runs.
 Depending on the test types, you can do it either directly from TestComplete or from an external CI/CD tool.